magento/knowledge-base/src/how-to/general/mbi-guidelines-for-submitting-support-requests.md

 ---
-title: MBI: Guidelines for submitting support requests
+title: "MBI: Guidelines for submitting support requests"
-labels: MBI,Magento Business Intelligence,analysis,data,data discrepancies,database,how to,reports,support,troubleshoot
+labels: "MBI,Magento Business Intelligence,analysis,data,data discrepancies,database,how to,reports,support,troubleshoot"
 ---

 Magento BI is designed to be easy to use and to give you control over your data.
 If you can’t figure out how to troubleshoot a problem or complete a task in Magento BI, [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) .